MediaArea/MediaConch/GlobalArchitecture.md

 Software :

+As the main purpose is to store flat datas it's more suitable to use a document oriented database (NoSQL) but a more traditional relational database can be used also.
 Potential database management system options, contingent on open source licensing requirements.

 * Relational database : MySQL (GPLv2) / PostgreSQL (PostgreSQL License) / SQLite (Public domain)